TruenoDB/trueno-compute-server/README.md

 > 4. Triangle Counting.

 ## Spark Compute Server Algorithm Generator
 We designed an algorithm generator.
 The architecture includes connectivity to a key value store in which the parameters of new algorithms will be stored.
-The algorithm generator will create a **algorithms-release.jar** that will be uploaded into the Spark Job Server in order to receive **REST** requests.
+The algorithm generator will create the **algorithms-release.jar** that will be uploaded into the Spark Job Server in order to receive **REST** requests.
 The results will be stored in the Database (e.g. Apache Cassandra, Scylla).

 ## Algorithms set: